Can Motion Sensors be Triggered by Light?

 Active motion sensors aren’t foolproof either.
 As we already said, small animals, insects or the wind can potentially trigger an active motion sensor.

-To prevent false alarms, today’s motion sensors are usually a combination of passive and active sensors so both microwaves and heat must be detected to trigger the sensor.
-Today’s motion sensors also can be set to ignore animals up to a certain weight, helpful if you have pets.
+To prevent false alarms, today’s motion sensors are usually a combination of passive and active sensors so both microwaves and heat must both be detected to trigger the sensor.